effekseer/docs_tool/source/en/overview.md

 (Breaking change)
 Due to non-model lighting, billboard behavior has been partially changed.
-Models with fixed and rings that extend in the depth direction are particularly affected.
+Models with fixed settings and rings that extend in the depth direction are particularly affected.
 The specifications is the same as the previous version if you reverse the front and back.

 (Breaking change)